satyasairaj/Diseaseprediction/README.md

 🚀 Features

-● Clean and prepare health-related datasets.
+Clean and prepare health-related datasets.
-● Train machine learning models for disease prediction.
+Train machine learning models for disease prediction.
-● Evaluate with accuracy and metrics.
+Evaluate with accuracy and metrics.
-● Export trained model for reuse.
+Export trained model for reuse.
-● Run everything in Jupyter Notebook.
+Run everything in Jupyter Notebook.

 ⚙️ Technologies Used

-● Built with Python 3.x using NumPy
+Built with Python 3.x using NumPy.
-● Pandas for data handling
+Pandas for data handling
-● Scikit-learn for ML, Matplotlib/Seaborn for visualization.
+Scikit-learn for ML, Matplotlib/Seaborn for visualization.
-● Joblib for saving models and to load it later to make predictions without re-running the whole notebook.
+Joblib for saving models and to load it later to make predictions without re-running the whole notebook.